Not all courses conform to the standard session dates. Please see individual courses for exact dates. Subject to change.

 Schedule and Instructor Changes

-- Courses listed herein are in alphabetical order by department.
+- The courses listed herein are in alphabetical order by the department.

 - Special courses and programs may not follow the normal calendar or daily schedule.
 Dates and times can be found in the course listing.

 - The Pass/D+/D/Fail option is not available for distribution courses, except for those courses given only on that basis.

 - Students who are registering for a course that requires separate enrollment in a lecture and a lab section must register for both courses.